 Qualifying for a Home Equity Loan

 First, some good news: The most basic requirement for a home equity loan is that you have home equity.
 If you made a down payment, have paid off part of your loan, or your home has appreciated in value, you already have equity and are one step closer to a home equity loan.

-However, lenders generally have tighter lending standards for home equity loans than for first mortgages, says Naomi Bakr, senior mortgage banker at loan marketplace LoanSnap.
+However, lenders generally have tighter lending standards for home equity loans than for first mortgages, says Naomi Bakr, a senior mortgage banker at loan marketplace LoanSnap.
 If your credit is poor, you may need more equity to qualify than someone with stellar credit.
 “The value of the home needs to be high in comparison to the requested loan,” Bakr says.

 Here are some other ways you can improve your chances of qualifying with a low score, according to Bakr: